Video-Driven Graph Network-Based Simulators: Introduction

 Realistic simulations of physical processes are crucial in engineering for validating product integrity and functionality under extreme conditions.
 Major animation studios rely on physics simulations to craft internationally acclaimed films \citep{mpmDisney}.
 Similarly, game developers aim for immersive experiences with realistic physics.
 Each one of these applications imposes distinct requirements: game designers prioritize real-time performance, while filmmakers and engineers prefer higher accuracy at the cost of longer computation times.
 While advances in computational power have enabled more complex simulations, traditional methods require detailed physical input and domain expertise.
 In this work, we aim to overcome these limitations by creating a system capable of simulating various materials based solely on short video clips.
 Once trained, our model can be presented with a short video of a physical system to infer its physical properties, which are later used in a Graph Network-Based Simulator \citep{learningToSimulateComplexPhysics} framework to predict the motion of various systems.
 We find that the encodings generated from the videos differentiate between different physical properties of the recorded system and that there is a linear correspondence between the physical encoding and the final prediction of the model.

 \paragraph{Preliminaries} Employing notations akin to \citet{relationalInductiveBiasesGraphNetworks} we define a graph as a tuple $G=(V,E)$, where $V=\{v_i\}_{i=1:N^v}$ is the set of vertices, with $v_i$ denoting the attributes of the vertex and $E=\{(e_k,r_k,s_k)\}_{k=1:N^k}$ is the set of edges with $e_k$ being the edge's attribute, $r_k$ the index of the receiver node, and $s_k$ the index of the sender node.
 Each edge encodes the direction and the distance between two vertices.
 A GNS, modeled by a graph neural network, denoted as $g_\phi : (\mathcal{X}, \mathcal{P}) \rightarrow \mathcal{Y}$, maps a state of the system $X^t \in \mathcal{X}$ to per-particle accelerations - $Y^t \in \mathcal{Y}$.
-The vertices $V$ contain $C$ previous velocities and a physical encoding $P$, which allows the network to infer various types of materials.
+Each vertex attribute $v_i$ is a concatenation of two components: the velocity of the particle $i$ in each of the last $C \in \mathbb{N}^+$ simulation steps and a physical encoding $P \in \mathcal{P}$, which represents the physical properties of the material, allowing the network to infer various types of systems.
 The subsequent state $X^{t+1}$ is then derived using a semi-implicit Euler integrator.
 The processing within the GNS typically encompasses three key stages: i) encoding, ii) processing, and iii) decoding.
 The encoding stage maps the original graph into latent space.
 The processing stage consists of $M$ message passing steps.
 Finally, in the decoding phase, the final vertex attributes are decoded to obtain per-particle accelerations.
 The Graph Network is trained on a dataset compiled from multiple trajectories of a physical system.
 While \citet{learningToSimulateComplexPhysics} explicitly provide the system's physical encoding, $P$, to the model, it is worth noting that this information may not always be available.
 We will now propose an extension to the GNS framework that involves implicitly learning this physical encoding thanks to a short video of the system.